acdesouza/rack_tested_by_capybara/README.md

  - [x] Config a rake task to test a Rack app
  - [x] Create firts test for 200 with a h1 saying "It works!"
- - [ ] Create a rack app which answer 200, "It works!"(inside a h1 tag)
+ - [x] Create a rack app which answer 200, "It works!"
  - [ ] Create test for 404 when acessing any other path
  - [ ] Change RackApp to answer 404 when not accessing "/"
  - [ ] Create a test to check greeting message on "/welcome"